sensu/sensu-go-workshop/lessons/operator/01/README.md

 There as many approaches to monitoring as there are software applications written.
 Perhaps more.
 Some are assembled from a mish-mash of glued-together services.
-Others are monolithic commerical platforms that attempt to do everything from polling the kernel, to storing each log line and every millisecond of system metrics, into massive vendor-specific data lakes.
+Others are monolithic commercial platforms that attempt to do everything from polling the kernel, to storing each log line and every millisecond of system metrics, into massive vendor-specific data lakes.

 Sensu takes a middle path in this milieu by providing a smooth pathway for observations to flow directly from their origins to any number of destinations.
 Using a flexible API-oriented approach, Sensu pipelines can chain many event-processing components together, in a model similar to UNIX pipes.